Code-Institute-Submissions/chibitales_milestoneproject1/README.md

 The domain chibitales.org was purchased on godaddy.com.\
 The open project repository is available under https://github.com/RaphaelRohner/chibitales.org_milestoneproject1.git.\
 The project is deployed under https://raphaelrohner.github.io/chibitales.org_milestoneproject1/\
+The project is published under the domain chibitales.org as a GitHub page.

 ## Credits